..... adapting your workspace to you

 Assessments are available to all employees, who are prioritized based on level of symptoms.
 All employees requesting an assessment will be seen as soon as possible.
 Employees may request a workstation assessment by downloading and completing all sections of the forms below:

-Please forward these completed forms to the Department of Health and Safety.
+Please forward these completed forms to Environmental Health and Safety.
 An e-mail will be sent to you within approximately 72 hours with a tentative date scheduled for your assessment.